Code-Institute-Submissions/eleventh-embodiment/README.md

    Upon entering the website the user can see the navigation bar with different pages, which makes it easy to navigate the website.\
    Each menu item, when clicked, redirects to a coresponding page.\
    Logo, when clicked, leads to the "Home" page regardless of the page user is on.\
-   There is a line under each navbar menu item showing the user what page he is currently on.
+   There is a line under navbar menu item, to show the user what page they are  currently on.

    ![User Story](assets/images/user-story-1.jpg)